 I have been assisting people with their professional pictures for quite a while now and I am still constantly amazed at what a difference quality, professional photography makes.
-I want to share with you five signs that are a huge indication that you need to update your profile picture as soon as possible.
+I want to share with you how to know when it’s time to update your brand photos.
+Listed below are 5 signs that are a huge indication that you need to update your business photos as soon as possible.

-And when I say profile pictures, this could mean any of the following: LinkedIn profile picture, headshot on a corporate website, social media profile or other pictures used for your business, and lifestyle-type brand photos for websites, social media, or others.
+And when I say brand photos, this could mean any of the following: LinkedIn profile picture, headshot on a corporate website, social media profile or other pictures used for your business, and lifestyle-type brand photos for websites, social media, or others.

 Sure, sure, smartphones these days have such amazing photo capabilities, and yes, I would tend to agree, but I beg to differ when it is compared with the work of a professional and a heavy-duty commercial camera.

-Here are FIVE signs that you need to update your profile pictures:
+Here are FIVE signs that you need to update your brand photos:

 One: Crop Job

 If your professional headshot is taken by cropping you out of a larger group shot, it is time to get a new work pic.

 To me, this says that you haven’t taken the time to invest in yourself or you don’t really have anything going on work-wise so this was the best you could do.

 Two: Too Much Skin